mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 42 - Warnings Strict Mode Off/readme.md

 *Compilers and warnings lights are there for help.
 Don't ignore them.*

-> TL;DR: don't ignore warnings and alarms.
+> TL;DR: Don't ignore warnings and alarms.
 You will regret it.

 # Problems 😔